Description length of canonical and microcanonical models: Introduction

 and

-respectively, where $\mathcal{L}$ is the model likelihood, $k$ is the number of its parameters and $V$ is the sample size.
-Unfortunately, neither AIC nor BIC can be computed for microcanonical models since they are derived under regularity assumptions that are not met by the latter ones~\cite{burnham}.
-Moreover, canonical and microcanonical models defined by the same set of constraints share the same number of parameters: therefore, according to both AIC and BIC, their complexity is exactly the same and a comparison based on these criteria would merely reduce to a comparison between their log-likelihood functions.
-While the impact of non-equivalence on the difference between log-likelihoods is quite well understood, its effects on the difference between complexities remain a topic still to be explored in further detail.\\
+respectively, where $\mathcal{L}$ is the model likelihood and $V$ is the sample size.
+Canonical and microcanonical models defined by the same set of constraints share the same number of parameters.
+Therefore, according to both AIC and BIC, their complexity is the same, and a comparison based on these criteria would reduce to a mere comparison between their log-likelihood functions.
+This would naively lead to the conclusion that the microcanonical model is always the best-scoring one since it has the highest likelihood.
+However, neither AIC nor BIC can be computed for microcanonical models since they are derived under regularity assumptions that are not even remotely met by the latter.
+Moreover, both criteria are asymptotic results derived under the assumption of a finite number of parameters as the system size approaches infinity~\cite{burnham}.
+This assumption is not met by models whose number of parameters scales with the size of the system.\\

-To overcome these issues, here we consider the Minimum Description Length (MDL) principle~\cite{grunwald_book,grunwald2019}, a family of information theoretical approaches to model selection seeking the model that provides the shortest description of data.
-Specifically, we focus on the approach based upon the Normalized Maximum Likelihood (NML)~\cite{rissanen96}, our aim being that of investigating the interplay between the difference of log-likelihood functions and that of complexities in light of ensemble non-equivalence.
-More precisely, we aim at determining i) whether the influence of non-equivalence persists even when the complexity term is accounted for and ii) if non-equivalent canonical and microcanonical models should, in fact, be considered as different even from a model selection perspective.
-To encompass a broad spectrum of applications, our study focuses on maximum-entropy models that are suitable for studying systems representable as binary, rectangular matrices (e.g. bipartite networks, time series).\\
+To overcome these issues, here we consider the Minimum Description Length (MDL) principle~\cite{grunwald_book,grunwald2019, yamanishi2023}, a family of information-theoretic approaches to model selection seeking the model that provides the shortest description of data.
+Specifically, we focus on the approach based on the Normalized Maximum Likelihood (NML), or Shtarkov, distribution~\cite{rissanen96}, with the aim of investigating the trade-off between the difference of log-likelihoods and that of complexities in light of ensemble non-equivalence.

+A particularly useful definition of non-equivalence, naturally connected to information theory, is the \emph{measure-level} one, which involves the Kullback-Leibler (KL) divergence between the microcanonical and canonical probability distributions.
+Under mild conditions, this approach is equivalent to other definitions commonly used in statistical physics~\cite{touchette15}.
+According to this definition, (non-)equivalence is characterized by a (non-)vanishing relative entropy density as the system size approaches infinity.
+Interestingly, the KL divergence between canonical and microcanonical distributions coincides with the difference between the corresponding log-likelihood functions~\cite{squartini15, squartini17}.
+Thus, measure-level (non-)equivalence can be inspected by simply considering the asymptotic behavior of this log-likelihood difference~\cite{squartini15}, providing a natural connection to statistical inference.